Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: A synthetic dataset generated by large eddy simulations

 \section{A synthetic dataset generated by large eddy simulations}

-We use a synthetic dataset to calibrate and assess CATKE consisting of 30 idealized large eddy simulations (LES) of the ocean surface boundary layer with imposed constant surface fluxes of temperature and momentum and a simple surface wave field.
-The LES are initialized from rest with zero velocity and the piecewise-linear buoyancy stratification \beq b(z, t=0) = \left \{ \right . \eeq with $N^2_{\rm surf} = N^2_{\rm deep} = 2 \times 10^{-6} \, \rm{s^{-2}}$ and $N^2_{\rm mid} = 10^{-5} \, \rm{s^{-2}}$.
+We use a synthetic dataset to calibrate and assess CATKE consisting of 35 idealized large eddy simulations (LES) of the ocean surface boundary layer with imposed constant surface fluxes of temperature and momentum and a simple surface wave field.